Waldwick Museum of Local History

 The Museum is open one Sunday afternoon a month and for special events only.

 I visited the Waldwick Museum of Local History during the Northwest Bergen History Coalition 8th Annual History Day for their exhibition, “How Immigration & the Railroad Shaped our Towns”.
+They currently have an exhibition on the “100th Anniversary of Waldwick”.
 The Waldwick Museum is in the restored 1887 Railroad Station, which has served the town of Waldwick and the surrounding towns.

 The Museum is has been planned for years and the restoration was spearheaded by Doug Cowie, the Vice-President of the Waldwick Community Alliance, who at the ribbon cutting ceremony at the opening on May 22nd, 2016, thanked resident, Kay Williams.
 Ms. Williams formed the Waldwick Historical Society in 1977.